Public entertainment licence

 Full approval will not be granted until the required information and documentation has been provided, examined and deemed satisfactory, and the application has been fully processed.

-If your application is submitted between six to eight weeks before the event your must provide us with a written explanation as to the reason the application is late.
+If your application is submitted six to eight weeks before the event you must provide us with a written explanation as to the reason the application is late.
 It will then be up to the Chair of the Area Committee for the area the event will take place in.
 We cannot accept an application for any form of public entertainment Licence less than six weeks prior to the event.

-You are not permitted to operate the public entertainment until such time as a public entertainment ’s licence has been issued to you.
+You are not permitted to operate the public entertainment until such time as a public entertainment licence has been issued to you.